Cheek filler

 From door to done.

 First visit?
-We have a free, 30-minute consultation.
-I look at your mid-face properly — symmetry, fat-pad distribution, where the support is needed.
+Free 30-minute consultation.
+I look at your mid-face properly.
+Symmetry.
+Fat-pad distribution.
+Where the support is needed.
 We talk through whether cheek filler is the right answer.
-Sometimes it’s not — sometimes a polynucleotide or skin booster course is more useful first.
+Sometimes it’s not.
+Sometimes a polynucleotide or skin booster course is more useful first.

-Treatment day: numbing cream goes on for 15 minutes.
-I cleanse and mark a small entry point.
-Using a cannula, I deposit small amounts of filler at three or four anatomical landmarks per cheek.
-You’ll feel pressure, not pain.
-The whole appointment is around 45 minutes.
+Treatment day.
+Numbing cream on for 15 minutes.
+I clean and mark a small entry point.
+With a cannula, I deposit small amounts of filler at three or four anatomical landmarks per cheek.
+You feel pressure.
+Not pain.
+Whole appointment is around 45 minutes.

-You’ll see the result immediately.
-There may be some asymmetric swelling for the first 48 hours — that’s normal.
+You see the result straight away.
+Some asymmetric swelling for the first 48 hours.
+That’s normal.
 The real picture is at the 2-week review.

 The first 48 hours.